ForgeRock/fr-config-manager/packages/fr-config-promote/README.md

 fr-config-promote check-promotion-reports --list
 ```

-The `--id` option can be used with the `check-promotion-reports` command to view a specific report.
+The `--reportID` option can be used with the `check-promotion-reports` command to view a specific report.

 ```
 fr-config-promote check-promotion-reports --id "bb96cada-aeca-4c75-bede-5e1e3258b5bb"